AI and COVID-19 Catalyst Grants

 - “The COVID-19 pandemic has called on all of us to contribute what we can to respond to the crisis and work toward recovery,” says Allan Northcott, president, Max Bell Foundation.
 “CIFAR has been quick to bring its tremendous research and convening capacity to bear on several fronts, including the launch of its catalyst grants program.
 Max Bell Foundation is pleased to help support their critically important efforts.”

 The COVID-19 Action Fund was launched to support responsive, meaningful actions and collaboration during this unprecedented time.
-One hundred per cent of donations support initiatives like the AI and COVID-19 Catalyst Grants, that spur innovation and research collaborations.
+One hundred per cent of donations supported initiatives like the AI and COVID-19 Catalyst Grants, that spur innovation and research collaborations.
 By working together we can accelerate the end of the COVID-19 pandemic.
-Find out more about the COVID-19 Action Fund and please donate now.